 Early Life and Education

-Eric Glyman was born and raised in Las Vegas, Nevada, where he graduated valedictorian from Green Valley High School in 2008.
-He pursued higher education at Harvard University, earning an A.B. in Economics and East Asian Studies between 2008 and 2012.
-During his time at Harvard, Glyman also attended the Harvard Beijing Academy and was a visiting scholar at Peking University, expanding his knowledge in finance, accounting, and anthropology.
+Eric Glyman, a New York City-based entrepreneur, was born in Las Vegas.
+He went on to study at Harvard University, earning an A.B. in Economics and East Asian Studies between 2008 and 2012.
+During his time at Harvard, Glyman also studied at the Harvard Beijing Academy and Peking University.

 Rise to Success

-Glyman's career began as a financial analyst at Millstein & Co. from July 2012 to September 2014.
-He co-founded Paribus in 2014, a price-tracking application acquired by Capital One in 2016, where he led the savings automation team.
-In March 2019, he co-founded Ramp with Karim Atiyeh and Gene Lee.
-Ramp has quickly become one of the fastest-growing corporate card and bill payment software companies.
+Glyman's career began as a financial analyst at Millstein & Co. (now part of Guggenheim Partners).
+He co-founded Paribus in 2014, a price-tracking app that was later acquired by Capital One in 2016.
+Following the acquisition, Glyman worked within Capital One for a few years.
+In 2019, he co-founded Ramp with Karim Atiyeh and Gene Lee.
+Ramp provides corporate cards and spend management solutions, and has quickly grown to become a major player in the fintech industry.
+The company's valuation reached $32 billion in November 2025.

 Key Business Strategies